Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ## Learning Outcomes

-### **[INSTRUCTOR NOTE: PLEASE LIST (3-5) LEARNING OUTCOMES]**

-By the end of the course, you will be able to ...
+By the end of the course, each student will
-Each student will
 1. Explore an industry-relevant topic in Data Science in depth
 1. Build a working portfolio project in their chosen topic area showcasing their Data Science skills
 1. Present weekly project updates to their classmates, so that the class learns from and helps each other
 1. Publish the project to a git repo with a complete record of commits.
-1. Write a detailed description of the project as you would explain it to a classmate, in the README.md file
+1. Write a detailed description of the project in the README.md file
-1. Optionally add value to their portfolio project by writing a blog article and publishing in [Medium](https://medium.com/), [Towards Data Science](https://towardsdatascience.com/), [Analytics Vidhya](https://www.analyticsvidhya.com/), [KDnuggets](https://www.kdnuggets.com/), or another suitable online magazine.

 ## Schedule